 Example 00: Your First Model in 5 Lines¶

 System identification is the problem of learning a mathematical model of a dynamical system from measured input-output data.
 Think of it as teaching a neural network to predict how a physical system responds to a given input signal.
 TSFast helps you do exactly that: load time-series data, train a recurrent neural network, and evaluate predictions -- all in a few lines of code.
-In this example, you will load a benchmark dataset, train an LSTM, and visualize predictions in under 10 lines.
+In this example, you will load a benchmark dataset, train an LSTM, and evaluate its predictions -- a core workflow of just 5 lines: create DataLoaders, build a Learner, fit, plot results, validate.

 Prerequisites¶